Find Affordable College Courses

 The following schools top our list of the Most Popular Geological & Earth Sciences Doctor's Degree Colleges.

 Our analysis found Columbia University in the City of New York to be the most popular school for geological and earth sciences students who want to pursue a doctor’s degree in the Middle Atlantic Region .
-Columbia is a very large private not-for-profit school located in the city of New York.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 About 62% of the students majoring in geology at the school are women while 38% are male.